Arcade Heroes Turns 18 – Let’s Look Back At Our Biggest Stories

 This is a bit last minute, but as we write this, it is December 3rd.
 This means that it’s time to celebrate a milestone for the site, as Arcade Heroes has entered its eighteenth year of operation.
 The site was created to share news from the niche world of arcades at a time where almost no mainstream gaming publication nor gaming news site was sharing such information; it was mostly limited to trade publications like Play Meter and RePlay Magazine and collectors forums.
 Today, even that dynamic has shifted, with Play Meter long gone and social media platforms occupying the place that forums once did – but we’re still here to report and cover all the arcade news that otherwise goes largely unnoticed.

 Our YouTube channel is now instrumental too, with it edging closer and closer to 20k subscribers (thank you!), and many videos even earning better view rates than those on the site.
-But with it now being a continually vast archive of 21st century arcade news pieces, we have no intentions of abandoning where the AH story started any time soon… and to show that, here is a rundown of the most viewed posts from most years so far.
-Just a note that unfortunately the analytics offered don’t make it an easy task for some of the earliest years, so we’ll have to leave those out unless we can find a way to obtain the data.
+But with it now being a continually vast archive of 21st century arcade news pieces, we have no intentions of abandoning where the AH story started any time soon… and to show that, here is a rundown of the most viewed news stories from most years so far.
+Plenty cover the big names and games that you’d expect, but there are a few surprises in here, so read on to find out just what those are…

 Arcade Heroes – Big Stories Of The Past

-Written by HeavyElectricity, one of the first writers on the site, he had the pleasure of visiting Sega Amusements UK and getting an early hands-on preview of what was Sega’s return to form with the fantastic SR3.
+While posts made to generate discussion on the age old CRTs vs LCD, a guide to running a location, and a link to an arcade finder site got more clicks in total over time, those hardly count as stories here, so this is the news piece from that year with the most views.
+Written by HeavyElectricity, one of the first writers on the site, he had the pleasure of visiting Sega Amusements UK and getting an early hands-on preview of what was Sega’s return to form with the fantastic Sega Rally 3.
 Oddly enough, it feels like more people talk about 2008’s Race TV now, probably because that was technically Yu Suzuki’s last arcade game.
 But I coveted SR3 at the time, and was only unable to grab it for my arcade as I was strapped for funds (I couldn’t even afford a proper dedicated F&F Tokyo Drift and opted for the kits – it was too bad that Sega never went through with the SR3 kits that they teased once).

 2012 – 40 Years Of Arcade Games – Part 1 (1972-1989) / Part 2 (1990-2012)

-Both of these still stand as the most viewed Arcade Heroes posts of all time, with Part 2 only just edging out the first by 1k and a bit.
-Goes to show that often arcade history draws in more interest than the news of the moment.
-We didn’t cover the 50 years in quite the same way, since it felt like the 40 year pieces did that pretty well – but there were still posts like this.
+Made to celebrate the 40th anniversary of Pong, both of these have to be mentioned as they still stand as the most viewed Arcade Heroes stories of all time, with Part 2 only just edging out the first by 1k and a bit.
+Goes to show that arcade history often draws in more interest than the news of the now.
+We didn’t cover the 50 years in quite the same way during 2021, since it felt like the 40 year pieces already served that pretty well – but there were still posts like this.

 2014Capcom Has Tested Luigi’s Mansion Arcade In Japan

-If not for the Sega post latterly surpassing the previous one, this would be a second big Mario arcade story in a row – plus, here his brother has his time to shine instead.
+Almost making for a second big Mario arcade story in a row, here his brother has his time to shine instead.
+This eventually was tested and released out West too via Sega, and though it’s probably not anyone’s favorite game it definitely stood out thanks to those big vacuum gun controllers.
 Wonder when the next Mario arcade game will happen…

 2015Q&A On Jurassic Park Arcade With Eugene Jarvis